 Audio specialists have said for years not to apply a square wave to speakers.
 If the amplitude of the waveform is high enough and the frequency of the square wave is within the bandwidth of the speaker, the square wave could cause the voice coil to jump out of the air gap and/or scar the voice coil.
-A 250-kHz switching frequency, however, is not significant because the speaker cone movement is proportional to $1/f^2$ for frequencies beyond the audio band.
+A 250-kHz switching frequency, however, is not significant because the speaker cone movement is proportional to 1/f2 for frequencies beyond the audio band.
 Therefore, the amount of cone movement at the switching frequency is very small.
-However, www.But min Documentation Faedback damage could occur to the speaker if the voice coil is not designed to handle the additional power.
-To size the speaker for added power, the ripple current dissipated in the load needs to be calculated by subtracting the theoretical supplied power, P{SUP} THEORETICAL, from the actual supply power, P{SUP} , at maximum output power, P{OUT} .
-The switching power dissipated in the speaker is the inverse of the measured efficiency, $\eta{MEASURED}$, minus the theoretical efficiency, $\eta{THEORETICAL}$.
+However, damage could occur to the speaker if the voice coil is not designed to handle the additional power.
+To size the speaker for added power, the ripple current dissipated in the load needs to be calculated by subtracting the theoretical supplied power, P{SUP THEORETICAL}, from the actual supply power, P{SUP}, at maximum output power, P{OUT}.
+The switching power dissipated in the speaker is the inverse of the measured efficiency, η{MEASURED}, minus the theoretical efficiency, η{THEORETICAL}.